Gaza crossing opens for foreign passport holders and wounded as Israeli strikes pound refugee camp

 The International Committee of the Red Cross said such blackouts make it harder for civilians to seek safety.
 “Even the potentially life-saving act of calling an ambulance becomes impossible,” said Jessica Moussan, an ICRC spokesperson.

-The Palestinian Health Ministry, meanwhile, said that Gaza's only hospital offering specialized treatment for cancer patients was forced to shut down because of lack of fuel, leaving 70 cancer patients in a critical situation.
+The Palestinian Health Ministry, meanwhile, said that the Turkish-Palestinian Hospital, Gaza’s only facility offering specialized treatment for cancer patients, was forced to shut down because of lack of fuel, leaving 70 cancer patients in a critical situation.

 More than 8,700 Palestinians have been killed in the war, mostly women and minors, and more than 22,000 people have been wounded, the Palestinian Health Ministry said Wednesday, without providing a breakdown between civilians and fighters.
 The figure is without precedent in decades of Israeli-Palestinian violence.